VitoBarra/MLprj24/Report/ReportML24.md

 ## Implementation
-Here a list of thinghs to implement in the code to fulfil the neads arised from the Report section, each entry refers to something int the report
+Here a list of things to implement in the code to fulfil the neads arised from the Report section, each entry refers to something int the report

 9. Start from different starting point
-1. implement a Multy Layer Perceptro (MLP) model
+1. implement a Multy Layer Perceptron (MLP) model
    2. Support arbitrary number of layer (for 4.,5. )
    1. backpropagation
       2. Add support for Regularization L2 (for 1.)